spiral/docs/components/views.md

 }
 ```

-Now we can modify views config (to add new processor), our demo view file and see result in browser:
+Now we can modify the views config (to add a new processor).
+Lets look at the results in our browser:

 ```php
 This is demo view file: {{value}}